TreeCityWes/XenBlocksExplorer/README.md

    - Daily Blocks Distribution

 ### 3. **explorer.py**
-Serving as an intuitive block explorer, this script allows users to delve deep into the blockchain data housed in the `blockchainindex.db` database.
+Serving as an block explorer within a python script, this script allows users to delve deep into the data in the `blockchainindex.db` database.
 It provides a user-friendly interface to:
    - Search for specific blocks by their ID
    - Explore account statistics, including total blocks, XUNI blocks, and super blocks
    - View the latest blocks